BartBruininks/mdvcontainment/README.md

 # Citation and License
 This work is currently in the process of publication, the DOI of the mansucript will be placed here once it is available.

 Please cite this work if you use it for scientific publications.
 It helps me to continue to work on this kind of software, thanks!
+Also if you would offer me a job to work on this, I would take it take you up on it.

 MDVContainment is available under the Apache-2.0 license.